mui/material-ui/docs/data/joy/components/card/card.md

 ## Component variables

 The `Card` component exposes two important CSS variables that communicate with other Joy components.
-If you want to adjust a card's padding or border-radius, it's better if you do it using the variables below instead of using these properties directly.
+If you want to adjust a card's padding or border-radius, it's preferable to do it using the variables below instead of using these properties directly.
 That's mainly because the variables will also be used to calculate a proper radius for the card's children.

 {{"demo": "CardVariables.js", "bg": true, "hideToolbar": true}}

-## Design examples
+## Common examples

 Here's how you could replicate a few real-world card designs using several Joy components together with it.